rushiiMachine/osu-patcher/README.md

 ## Compiling

-I dunno how to compile properly just use Rider/Visual Studio whatever I'm barely a C# dev.
-Compile/run the `osu-patcher` project.
+1. Install the .NET SDK in addition to the .NET Framework 4.6.2 developer pack.
+2. Run `dotnet restore`
+3. Run `dotnet build OsuInjector -c Release /p:Platform=x86` !!!
+Make sure to not use a Unix shell
+4. Output will be in `OsuInjector\bin\x86\Release\net462\` (osu!.patcher.exe)

 ## heyyyyy

-peppy please don't strike me down from the clouds I promise you can't use this on bancho
+peppy please don't strike me down I promise you can't use this on bancho :3